Escritura de Textos Argumentativos para Persuasión Laboral

 • A blog post that defends a particular point of view.

-How can you start practicing this skill?
+How can you start practicing argumentative writing?